Emergency Regulations for Cannabis Manufacturing

 The California Department of Public Health (CDPH) developed emergency regulations to implement the mandates of the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
 These regulations outline the statewide standards and licensing requirements for commercial cannabis manufacturers, became effective on December 7, 2017 and were re-adopted with some changes on June 6, 2018.

 MCSB's emergency regulations were approved and went into effect on December 7, 2017.
 These emergency regulations are effective for 180 days and can be readopted for an additional 180-day period.
 During this time, MCSB will develop and file permanent regulations through the regular rulemaking process.
-These permanent regulations will be released in spring 2018.
+These permanent regulations will be released in summer 2018.